Alabama State vs. Alabama A&M Predictions & Picks – October 28

 Alabama State vs. Alabama A&M Predictions & Picks: Odds, Moneyline, Spread - Saturday, October 28

-According to our computer model, the Alabama State Hornets will take down the Alabama A&M Bulldogs when the two teams play at Legion Field on Saturday, October 28, which starts at 3:30 PM.
-For our predictions on the spead, point total, and final score, see the rest of the article below.
+When the Alabama State Hornets play the Alabama A&M Bulldogs at 1:00 PM on Saturday, October 28, our computer model predicts the Hornets will take home the win.
+Our model also projects the spead, point total, and final score, which you can check out below.

 Watch college football all season long on Fubo and ESPN+!